Biden at NATO: Ready to talk China, Russia and soothe allies

 NATO members are also expected to endorse the creation of a new cyber defense policy to improve coordination with countries impacted by the increasing frequency of ransomware attacks, a climate security action plan to reduce greenhouse gases from military activities in line with national commitments under the Paris Agreement and a commitment to strengthen NATO’s deterrence to meet threats from Russia and elsewhere, according to the White House.

-Biden will alsomeet with Turkey’s President, Erdogan, on Monday on the sidelines of the summit.
+Biden was also scheduled to meet with Turkey’s President, Erdogan, on Monday on the sidelines of the summit.

 Biden has known Erdogan for years but their relationship has frequently been contentious.
 Biden, during his campaign, drew ire from Turkish officials after he described Erdogan as an “autocrat.”
 In April, Biden infuriated Ankara by declaring that the Ottoman-era mass killing and deportations of Armenians was “genocide” — a term that U.S. presidents have avoided using.